-Class 40501 Single Variety of Flowers (Limit of two entries)
+40501 SINGLE VARIETY FLOWERS (Limit of two entries)

 Samples must have been grown by the exhibitor and labeled as to the variety if possible.
 Three blooms or one stem with 3 blossoms will comprise an exhibit.
 The plant's own foliage should be left attached.
 Exhibitors should keep flowers watered.
 Dirt and damaged foliage should be removed before the exhibit is entered.